8fold/site-joshbruce.com/content-root/public/essays-and-editorials/finances/the-universal-portfolio/content.md

 ## The first brownie (short-term assets and income)

-Characteristics:
+Primary characteristics:

-1. Someone gives you something they have once or regularly.
+1. Performs better in deflationary and contracting environments.
-2. Historically, the real rate is negative or neutral compared to the other categories.
+2. Someone gives you something they have once or regularly.
-3. Interest rates are in terms of [.Annual Percentage Yield](APY) and indicate excess money given to you.
+3. Historically, the real rate is negative or neutral compared to the other categories.
-4. The value (purchasing power) favors deflationary environments.
+4. Interest rates are in terms of [.Annual Percentage Yield](APY) and indicate excess money given to you.

 A non-exhaustive list of ingredients that go into making the first brownie: